gatsbyjs/gatsby/docs/blog/2019-03-27-security-for-modern-web-frameworks/index.md

 ## Conclusion

 Remember, keep it **secret**, keep it **safe**!
 Do not store API keys in your repository and do not ship them in your client-side code.

 Now go make awesome Gatsby sites that are completely secure!
+Fo more information on web security checkout the [OWASP Top Ten](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf).
+The [Open Web Application Security Project](https://www.owasp.org/index.php/Main_Page) is a excellent resource for security.

 **Disclaimer**: The author does not claim to be a security expert.
 He is a developer who cares about security and has some experience.
 This post might contain incomplete or innaccurate information.
 It is your responsibility to properly secure your sites.